-Victor was sent to the Norwood Home for Jewish Children in 1951.
-One of his schoolmasters recognized his artistic talent and later Victor was accepted to the Camberwell school of arts and crafts.
+As a child, Victor was sent to the Norwood Home for Jewish Children in 1951.
+One of his schoolmasters recognized his artistic talent and later he was accepted to the Camberwell school of arts and crafts.
 He received his National diploma in Design in august 1960.

 After a few trips to Sweden Victor moved to the Netherlands in order to work there, marry and raise a family.
 After several menial jobs, he succeeded in establishing himself as an artist.
 The first artistic period coincides with Victor’s stay in the local vicarage with his in-laws in Spankeren, a small village near Arnhem.

 This period started with rather dark drawings and paintings about social issues, landscapes and commissioned portraits.
 Later Victor, Mienke and their son Christiaan moved to an old farmhouse where he built a studio in the old stables.
 Meanwhile his work had evolved into rather fantastic and colourful landscapes, nudes and vivid (though not always flattering) portraits.
 Two daughters, Lilian and Victoria were born.
 Victor worked prolifically while showing a natural aptitude as a Bon Vivant as well.
 He exhibited in many galleries in the Netherlands and in 1972 and 1973 traveled to Tel Aviv and Haifa.
 Also in 1972 he moved to Nijmegen.
 Here the “Nijmegen” period started where his landscapes becamefantasies.